Stakedllc/go-eth2-wallet-store-vault/README.md

 The Vault store has the following options:

   - `id`: an ID that is used to differentiate multiple stores created by the same account.
 If this is not configured an empty ID is used
-  - `passphrase`: a key used to encrypt all data written to the store.
-If this is not configured data is written to the store unencrypted (although wallet- and account-specific private information may be protected by their own passphrases)

 ### Example